bijbis/remote_monitor/README.md

-# Paul Harrison Remote Monitoring
+# Remote Monitoring

-Here is the code for the Paul Harrison Remote Monitoring
+Here is the code for the Remote Monitoring